Publication Ethics and Malpractice Statement

 Trauma International follows the COPE (Committee for Publication Ethics) Guidelines and decisions about duplicate publication, plagiarism, and article retraction are taken as per COPE Flowcharts.
 [Click Here to Download COPE Flowcharts].
 All Authors need to report that this is an original publication and should sign the contributors’ form and conflict of interest form for each publication.

-Plagiarism is not permitted and Journal will check every article for plagiarism using iThenticate and Google search.
+Plagiarism is not permitted and Journal will check every article for plagiarism using an internet search.

 Conflicts of Interest/Competing Interests